-Key ingredients to AVOID (Often found in: Air fresheners, deodorants, Fabric softeners, Scented candles, Body perfumes)
+Many of this chemicals are found in: Air fresheners, deodorants, Fabric softeners, Scented candles, Body perfumes, shampoos, soaps and other personal hygiene products

 - chemical colourings, chemical preservatives